wuchase/logstash-output-analyticdb/README.md

   - See v1.4 branch for logstash 1.4

 ## Installation
-  - Run `bin/logstash-plugin install logstash-output-jdbc` in your logstash installation directory
+  - Run `bin/logstash-plugin install logstash-output-analyticdb` in your logstash installation directory
   - Now either:
     - Use driver_jar_path in your configuraton to specify a path to your jar file
   - Or: